aaronparker/msix/README.md

-# msix
+# MSIX and MSIX app attach

-Use Evergreen to automatically package applications into MSIX and MSIX app attach format
+Use [Evergreen](https://stealthpuppy.com/evergreen/) to automatically package applications into MSIX and MSIX app attach format.